CharlesIro1125/Automated-Pipieline-emr-livy-redshift/README.md

   pip install boto3
 ```

-The project contains some major folders and Files.
+The project contains some major folders and Files inside the Dags and Plugins folder.

 - The helpers folder, containing the sql ingestion code, to insert data into the database
 - The operators folder, containing all the custom operators used in the project.